mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ## Release 2021-03-10

 ### Highlights
+ - File search?
+ - Custom statuses?

 ### Improvements

 #### User Interface (UI)
- - System Admins are now prompted when joining a private channel via permalink.
+ - System Admins are now prompted when joining a private channel via a permalink.
- - Added support for adding in-product notices for external dependencies deprecation notices.
+ - Added support for adding in-product notices for external dependency deprecation notices.
  - Improved the timezone selector component and list of timezones.
  - Introduced a new theme variable for the team sidebar.